 MyHeart First offers seven screenings proven to most accurately detect heart disease and defects.
 Early detection of cardiovascular disease can help prevent future heart attacks and strokes.

 MyHeart First is one appointment lasting approximately 90 minutes that includes seven simple diagnostic heart screenings followed by a review of the findings with a cardiologist.
 Appointments are available on Thursday mornings.

 1 Cholesterol panel

-This common test measures the cholesterol in your blood to determine if your total is in the normal or high range.
-It also checks fasting glucose levels to gage your potential for diabetes.
+This common screening measures the cholesterol in your blood to determine if your total is in the normal or high range.
+It also checks fasting glucose levels to gauge your potential for diabetes.